climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 hint~

 ## Modify Step 10
 Now we want to look at the data we have logged.
-Plugging the micro:bit back into your computer and open the file  explorer on your device.
+Plugging the micro:bit back into your computer and open the file explorer or My Computer on your device.
 Then, select your micro:bit and open the file called 'My Data.'
 A new window will show all your data!
 Complete these steps, then come back here for a challenge.

 ~hint Tell me More!
 - Think of the micro:bit as the brain; it stores all the information.